vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/1-container-images/1-dockerfiles/1-README.md

 ```
 Dockerfile consist of the set of instructions required to build the image that will run Nginx.

-- Lets Build the Image.
+- Lets build the container image.
 ```
 $ docker image build -t teamcloudyuga/nginx .